Permanent Assembly for Human Rights

-The Permanent Assembly for Human Rights (in Spanish, La Asamblea Permanente por los Derechos Humanos (APDH)) is an Argentine non-governmental human rights organization; founded in 1975.
+The Permanent Assembly for Human Rights (Spanish: La Asamblea Permanente por los Derechos Humanos, APDH) is an Argentine non-governmental human rights organization; founded in 1975.
 According to its official website the organization is the product of a "call from people coming from distinct areas: the church, politics, Human Rights, sciences, culture, and labour Argentines in response to the increasing violence and the collapse of the most elemental Human Rights in the country".

 History

 The Permanent Assembly for Human Rights was founded on December 18, 1975, three months before the military coup that marked the beginning of the dictatorship known as the National Reorganization Process (1976–1983), in the House of Spiritual Exercises within the Church of Santa Cruz, as a result of an initiative of Rosa Pantaleón.
 Other founders included the Bishop of Neuquén, Jaime de Nevares; Rabbi Marshall Meyer; Bishop Carlos Gatinoni; Alicia Moreau de Justo; Raúl Alfonsín; Oscar Alende; Susana Pérez Gallart; Adolfo Pérez Esquivel and Alfredo Bravo.

 The APDH played an important role in the defense of human rights during the military dictatorship.
 Later it supported the work of CONADEP fights against the impunity of the crimes against humanity committed during the National Reorganization Process.